hujhax/austin-improv-wiki/Troupes/Gerrbobble.md

 ## Summary
 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We start each scene in gibberish to get to heighten the emotion, then we switch to English</blockquote>
+Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We start each scene in gibberish to get to heighten the emotion, then we switch to English

 ## History
 The troupe played in the 2009 "Theater of Cruelty" *[[Shows/Cagematch|Cagematch]]*.